ArctosDB/documentation-wiki/_documentation/agents.markdown

 ### Why

 Any Operator with Agent access may flag agents as duplicates.
 Agents lacking evidence to the contrary should be marked as duplicates; if there is evidence of useful individuality, add it by way of relationships and supporting remarks.
 Often, low-quality Agents not representing an individual are expedient; there is little reason to have two "J. Smith" (no other information) agents; if disambiguating information is available, add it.

 ### Identical Agent Names

-Identical agent <span style="font-style: italic; font-weight: bold;">names</span>, between and among agents, is different than identical agents.
+Identical agent **names**, between and among agents, is different than identical agents.
 Duplicate agents are two or more agent records that mean the same physical entity (THAT PARTICULAR John Smith; US Fish and Wildlife Service).
 It is not necessary for duplicate agents to share a name; in fact, they are often introduced because of misspellings.
 The "Agent Activity" link is a good place to make sure you're dealing with real duplicates.

 ### Not Duplicates